 What is R?

 R is an open-source programming language commonly used for statistics, machine learning and data analysis.
 It is no surprise that R is widely used in the data science and analytics community, as the creators of R were statisticians themselves.
-Building on top of S programming language, Ross Ihaka and Robert Gentleman designed R primarily for common data science and research tasks, such as importing data, data transformation, data manipulation, data exploration, statistical modelling, and data visualisation.
+Building on top of S programming language, Ross Ihaka and Robert Gentleman designed R primarily for common data science and research tasks, such as importing data, data transformation, data manipulation, data exploration, statistical modelling, as well as data analytics and visualisation.

 In this blog series, I am not arguing that R is better (or worse) than Python or any other language.
 In my opinion, an effective team should have a combination of language skills.
 My aim is to demonstrate some of the features of R to encourage a greater understanding.